Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 - Satisfaction
 - Product

-As a rule, try to keep surveys as short and as relevent as possible.
+As a rule, try to keep surveys as short and as relevant as possible.

 ### Qualifying your sample